my diary of ‘saving Hillary’ thoughts

 I do believe this was one of the most incredible missed opportunities of this campaign management.
 She was not about women, per se, but about all us everyday schmucks who have sat in some office listening to some old white guy who knows more than we do lecturing us … and we still forge ahead and figure out how to do the right thing.
 Men & women … working class and white collar face this day in and day out.
 I could have strangled the campaign for missing this.

 I did miss a fundamental aspect of the shift in campaigns from primary to general which inevitably changed the overall dynamics of what her challenge was <and her campaign never seemed to take note of the shift either>.

 In the general election her opponent <Trump> had the expressed objective to depress enthusiasm and involvement through negativity … and avoiding policy & real solutions … which meant her challenge was to create involvement and enthusiasm therefore — in marketing terms — she was not to gain market share but actually build a market.

 That fundamental shift created a dynamic in which there was a quagmire of negativity of which she was never able to completely extricate herself from to create a ‘new market’ for which something positive could be offered to the public.

-Therefore, in an election in which involvement was incredibly low, thereby making the number he needed lower, he encouraged traditional voters to stay home <both republican and democrat> and figured out how to get a relatively small group of dormant voters <but just enough to do the necessary damage> to come out.
+Therefore, in an election in which involvement seemed incredibly discouraging, thereby making the number he needed lower, he encouraged enough traditional voters to stay home <both republican and democrat> and figured out how to get a relatively small group of dormant voters <but just enough to do the necessary damage> to come out.
 He did the job he set out to do and the Clinton campaign did nothing to counter it.

 Lastly, that dormant voter turnout.
 I do believe I made one suggestion, maybe my 30th I think, where I suggested making an overt attempt to reach out to the ‘left behind working white America’ would be a good idea.
 Alas.
 They never took that idea and ran with it.